abeusher/simplediagrams_docs/docs/quick-reference.rst

             <tr>
                 <td>Alt then click-drag</td>
                 <td>Alt then click-drag</td>
-                <td><b>Quick Connector Mode:</b> Hold down the alt key to switch to quick connector mode.
+                <td><b>Quick Connector Mode!</b> This one is cool.
+Hold down the alt key to switch to quick connector mode.
 Nearby shapes should immediately show their blue "X" connector spots.
 Just click one of those and drag to start a connector.
 After you finish your connector your cursor will return to the previous mode.)</td>
             </tr>
             <tr>
                 <td>Alt-Shift then click-drag</td>